 Calories in Pork Loin

-When comparing pork loin's nutrition with other pork cuts like the shoulder, pork loin has fewer calories, less total fat, and more nutrients like potassium and calcium.
+How many calories are in pork loin?
+When comparing pork loin's nutrition with other pork cuts like the shoulder, pork loin has fewer calories, less fat, and more nutrients like potassium and calcium.

 A 100g pork loin serving has 192 g of calories, 79 g of which accounts for fat.
 85 g of the same has 168.5 calories, with 58.5 g being fat.